Can You Get A Tattoo Over A Birthmark?

 Scientists believe the ink from the tattoos may seep into the layers of the skin where the birthmark is formed and cause issues that may lead to cancer.
 The only way to knowingly reduce the risk of melanoma forming around your birthmark is by refraining from tattooing the skin in that area.

-Doctors and scientists are still working to fully understand the relationship between tattoos and birthmarks, but evidence has shown that combining the two may lead to negative consequences.
+Doctors and scientists are still working to fully understand the relationship between tattoos and birthmarks, although evidence has shown that combining the two may lead to negative consequences.
 The worst part of the situation is that the spreading melanoma would be very difficult to recognize if covered in colored ink from a tattoo.

 As said above, many tattoo artists all over the world will likely agree to tattoo over a birthmark without realizing the inherent risks.
 It is important to advocate for yourself and make sure to have your next tattoo done in a place that should not easily lead to such major problems.